-- 1. Integration of 3FS, DHRHP & BILTST systems - 2.
-Adaptation of pumping stations, and ULT conversion of subnetworks - 3.
+- 2. Adaptation of pumping stations, and ULT conversion of subnetworks - 3.
 Adaptation of heat distribution lines and main heat production plants - 4.
-Introduction of LT RES & waste heat sources Stepwise conversion process of a DH into ULT
+Introduction of LT RES & waste heat sources

+Figure 4.
+Conversion process from a DH into a ULT

 8. EXPECTED DEVELOPMENT